vegaprotocol/documentation/docs/releases/overview.md

 **Incorrect prices returned from depth endpoint in data node API:**
-The depth value in the data node API appeared to occasionally become ddesynchronised from the 'true' prices.
+The depth value in the data node API appeared to occasionally become desynchronised from the 'true' prices.
 This was observed on testnet when a market’s prices of the 'bids' values were much higher than those of 'ask' and did not tally with values from best bid/ask.

 In V1 of the data node (which will be replaced with V2) there is a check which relies on the Vega time (block time) being correctly set.
 However, as the V1 broker is multi-threaded per event type, there is no guarantee that the time event that sets the Vega time will arrive at the market depth subscriber with the orders to which the time corresponds.
 This change sends the Vega time of the block along with the order event in the V1 broker to ensure that a correct sequence number is generated for each order event.